-It's the novelty of the dependencies that lead to cross-classification and, together with the screening off of the dependencies, underwrites the status of the higher-level entities as ontologically emergent.
+It's, thus, the novelty of the dependencies that lead to cross-classification and, together with the screening off of the dependencies, underwrites the status of the higher-level entities as ontologically emergent.

 As noted above, this conception of novelty is compatible with theoretical reducibility.
 We can, for example, explain how proteins come together to form a virus that can do things the proteins can't do individually, or how collections of particles with certain initial conditions can act differently from the particles individually.
 Their interactions are governed by the microdependencies, but the totality is governed by the macrodependencies.
-That's not mysterious, and doesn't entail the denial of theoretical reductionism but, for the reasons discussed above, it does provide a basis for ontological emergence.
+That's not mysterious, and doesn't entail the denial of microphysicalism, but, for the reasons discussed above it does provide a basis for ontological emergence.

-It's important to note that our focus on cross-classification is significantly inspired by Eleanor Knox's introduction of variable change as a criterion for emergence; see Franklin and Knox (2018) and Knox (2016).
-Changing variables is a useful strategy for uncovering dependencies that may turn out to be novel and screen off the microdetails.22 In this way, Knox's account gives us the epistemic tools for finding novel macrodependencies that screen off - ontological emergence; but her account should not be understood as a purely epistemological account as some such as De Haro (2019) have read it.23 Knox also emphasises a different kind of novelty to our account: she argues that the combination of changing variables and abstractions can give rise to novel explanatory value.
-For us this is because changing variables and abstractions uncover new dependencies, and these dependencies generate novel explanations by providing the causal or nomic link between explanantia and explananda.
+It's important to note that our focus on cross-classification is significantly inspired by Eleanor Knox's introduction of variable change as a criterion for emergence; see Knox (2016).
+Changing variables is a useful strategy for uncovering dependencies that may turn out to be novel and screen off the microdetails.16 In this way, our account elaborates Knox's account as a metaphysical account of emergence, rather than as an epistemological account as some, such as De Haro (2019) have read it.
+While we think this is a misreading, to avoid similar confusions about our project, we emphasise that variable changes are of especial importance when these help identify distinct dependencies and consequent cross-classification.
+Knox also emphasises a different kind of novelty to our account: she argues that the combination of change of variables and abstractions gives rise to novel explanatory value.
+For us, this is because changing variables and abstractions uncover new dependencies, and these dependencies generate novel explanations by providing the causal or nomic link between explanantia and explananda.
 Our account thus underwrites the connection between novel explanatory value and emergence.
 Although we don't focus on explanation as a criterion for admittance into the rainforest, we embrace this consequence of our account.